bocoup/web-platform-contribution-guide/src/skills.rst

 Conformance Class
 '''''''''''''''''

 A Conformance class is an implementation of a web standard that requirements can apply to.
-For example, web browsers, web developers, conformance checkers, validators, and authoring tools are all types of conformance classes.
-Requirements, notes, examples, and warnings can all target different conformance classes.
+For example, user agents (web browsers), documents (created by web developers), conformance checkers or validators, and authoring tools are all types of conformance classes.

-For example, the following requirement about the ``href`` attribute’s value applies to the web developer conformance class but not to the web browser conformance class:
+For example, the following requirement about the ``href`` attribute’s value applies to the documents conformance class but not to the user agents conformance class:

-    The href attribute on a and area elements must have a value that is a valid URL potentially surrounded by spaces.
+    The ``href`` attribute on ``a`` and ``area`` elements must have a value that is a valid URL potentially surrounded by spaces.

-On the other hand, this requirement applies for how to parse the ``href`` attribute applies to the web browser conformance class and not to the web developer conformance class:
+On the other hand, this requirement applies for how to parse the ``href`` attribute applies to the user agents conformance class and not to the documents conformance class:

     When a user follows a hyperlink created by an element subject, optionally with a hyperlink suffix, the user agent must run the following steps: